Step 1: The first step in the logical design stage of the (DBLC) database life cycle is to create a conceptual model .

+Just as business objects have characteristics that describe them, entities are described by their attributes.
 When we represent an entity in a database, what we actually store are that entitys attributes.

 In a nutshell, attributes store data values that either 1) describe or 2) identify entities.

 Attributes that describe a person (for instance, customer, employee, student, etc.) would include such things as name, address, and telephone number.

 Attributes that identify a person would include such things as social security number or any combination of letters and numbers that uniquely identify a person.

 Attributes that describe entities are called non-key attributes.